Mastering the basic Excel formulas is critical for beginners to become highly proficient in data analysis.

-=Function Name( cell name or cell ranges or cell references)
+=Function Name( cell name or cell ranges or cell references).
+Let’s begin with simple Arithmetic Operators calculation in Excel such as Addition, Subtraction and multiplication.

 For example, cell A3 below contains a formula which adds the value of cell A2 to the value of cell A1.